 District investments are governed by the California Government Code sections 53600 et seq. and 53630 et seq.
+A permissible investment's term or remaining maturity is to be measured from the investment's settlement date to final maturity.
+Any forward settlement that exceeds 45 days from the time of investment is prohibited.
 Within the context of these sections the following investments are authorized: